 If a team disbands mid season that team is not counted for relegation.
 The teams that complete the entire season are the ones counted for movement from Division to Division.

-If there are an odd number of teams in the league, Division 1 will be awarded the extra team.
+If there are an odd number of teams in the league, the Premier Division will be awarded the extra team.

 New teams must begin at the start of the season.

 Contact the League President in a timely manner and you will be informed of the appropriate costs and procedures to start a new team in the NWSL.

 Please note that this cannot be accomplished in a couple of weeks, so please submit new team information at least two months (by first week of March) in advance of a new season.

 There will be a $50 fine for a team that does not send at least one delegate to the League Meetings.
 There are only (2) per year and the managers are given ample notice by phone, web site and e-mail.